ascholerChemeketa/cs160Reader/_sources/CSP/CSPNameNumbers/expressionTable.rst

    :answer_c: 0.75
    :answer_d: 0.25
    :correct: c
-   :feedback_a: If the two values are both integers (whole numbers) you will normally get an integer (whole number) result in older Python environments.
+   :feedback_a: In some languages, this would be correct.
 But, this book is using Python 3 so you get a decimal result.
-   :feedback_b: This would be correct if the result was rounded up before the values after the decimal point were thrown away, but it does not do this.
-   :feedback_c: While this isn't the what older Pyton development environments would return, in this book we are using Python 3 so it returns a decimal result.
+   :feedback_b: No, try again.
+   :feedback_c: Correct.
    :feedback_d: This would be correct if it was <code>1 / 4</code>, <code>1.0 / 4</code>, or <code>1 / 4.0</code>

    What is the result of ``3 / 4``?

+.. mchoice:: 2_4_1_intDiv_Q2
+   :practice: T
+   :answer_a: 2
+   :answer_b: 1
+   :answer_c: 1.6
+   :answer_d: 0.25
+   :correct: b
+   :feedback_a: You will get an integer answer, but that is not it.
+   :feedback_b: Correct. // does integer division.
+   :feedback_c: Remember that // does <em>integer division</em>
+   :feedback_d: This would be correct if it was <code>1 / 4</code>, <code>1.0 / 4</code>, or <code>1 / 4.0</code>

+   What is the result of ``8 // 5``?

 .. mchoice:: 2_4_2_mod_Q1
    :practice: T
    :answer_a: 0